Liquidity and leverage

 For pooled fund holdings, answer this question by reference to frequency of the managers’ standard dealing cycles.
 Disregard notice periods and the potential for pooled funds to be gated by the manager.
 If they are a type of pooled fund that does not have a dealing cycle as such, select ‘less than quarterly’.

-For segregated mandates of predominantly listed assets (for example, a global equity or bond mandate), select ‘daily’.
+For segregated mandates of predominantly listed assets, like a global equity or bond mandate, select ‘daily’.

-For segregated mandates of unlisted assets (for example, a real estate mandate), select ‘Less than quarterly’.
+For segregated mandates of unlisted assets, such as a real estate mandate, select ‘Less than quarterly’.

 This simple approach is intended to give us a broad indication of the liquidity of the underlying assets.